-Companies brought up new techniques to keep attracting their existing customer base and sell products repetitively to them.
+Companies brought up new techniques to keep attracting their existing customer base and sell products repetitively, effectively building their brand.
 Customers now got plenty of options to choose from, which entitled them to be selective and companies started recognizing the vast potential benefits a loyal customer base could offer.
-Therefore, brand loyalty piled up huge attention of marketers.
+Therefore, brand loyalty piled up the huge attention of marketers.

 Brand Loyalty and the Internet

 Before the internet, the most common way to build brand loyalty was through the interaction of a salesperson and a customer.
 Today, the internet provides access to thousands of customer products and services without the salesperson as the middleman.
 Customers, can on their own conduct independent research and compare competitors’ offerings, make informed choices and are less committed to specific brands.
 As a result, firms are challenged with how to distinguish their products from others.

 What is a brand?